shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User already has an existing user profile item. </br>
+Precondition: User already has an existing user profile items </br>
 Guarantees: Deletion of user profile item is successful

 1. User requests to delete a user profile item from the user profile and provides the index.